-What will happen to the office building on NW 5th Ave?
+What happened to the CRA's office building on NW 5th Ave?

-An offer is pending and is expected to be sold by early 2020.
+The building at 802 NW 5th Avenue was sold in early 2020.
 When the building was constructed in 2010, the intention was for the CRA to operate out of the upstairs space for 5-10 years and to lease the downstairs space to encourage commercial activity and contribute to the tax roll.
 Fifth Avenue was historically a commercial corridor and the goal was to encourage activity in the area.

 The CRA owned a number of properties and had a number of debts and development agreements being paid over time.
 Who is taking responsibility for these?